Skip to main content

 A Journey Through AI Landscapes #

-Let me start by sharing a bit about my journey through the life and work in AI.
-My path through AI has been incredibly enriching—from academic research to startups to big tech—each experience taught me something valuable.
+My path through AI has been enriching — from academic research to startups to enterprise — and each step taught me something different.
 Academia showed me the beauty of deep thinking and rigorous methodology.
 Startups taught me to move fast and focus on real problems.
-Corporations revealed the challenges of scaling innovation and building sustainable systems.
+Enterprise revealed the harder game: scaling innovation and aligning humans, not just models.

-But despite these valuable lessons, I have always wanted to have my space, to express my feelings, my thoughts and point of view.
-I always believed that taking from our experiences, mixing them and conflicting will help us form new ideas and perspectives.
-So I hope this space will be useful to someone, spark meaningful conversations or help formulate new ideas.
+But despite these valuable lessons, I have always wanted my own space — somewhere to express my thinking and point of view in long form.
+I believe that taking from our experiences, mixing them, and putting them in productive conflict is how new ideas show up.
+I hope this space is useful to someone, sparks meaningful conversations, or helps formulate better questions.

 My Core Beliefs and values that I want to share #